Special Bulletin

 Special Bulletin is a 1983 American drama television film directed by Edward Zwick and written by Marshall Herskovitz, based on a story by both.
 It was an early collaboration between the two, who would later produce such series as thirtysomething and My So-Called Life.
 The film was first broadcast March 20, 1983 on NBC as part of NBC Sunday Night at the Movies.

-In the film, a terrorist group brings a homemade atomic bomb aboard a tugboat in the harbor of Charleston, South Carolina in order to blackmail the U.S. government into disabling its nuclear weapons, and the incident is caught live on television.
+In the film, a terrorist group of anti-nuclear activists brings a homemade atomic bomb aboard a tugboat in the harbor of Charleston, South Carolina in order to blackmail the U.S. government into disabling its nuclear weapons, and the incident is caught live on television.
 Primarily produced on videotape, it simulates a series of live news broadcasts on the fictional RBS Network.

 Synopsis

-The entirety of the film is portrayed through the perspective of a news broadcast from RBS News on the fictional RBS television network.
-It begins with promotional scenes from other RBS network shows.
-One is cut off by the announcement "We interrupt our regular programming to bring you this Special Bulletin from RBS News."
+The entirety of the film is portrayed through the perspective of a news broadcast on the fictional RBS television network.
+It begins with promotional scenes from other RBS shows; one is cut off by a special bulletin from RBS News.

-In Charleston, South Carolina, a skirmish is fought between Coast Guard personnel and a group of terrorists aboard a docked tugboat called Liberty May in Charleston Harbor.
-Caught in the battle while reporting an unrelated story, RBS reporter Steve Levitt and his cameraman George Takashima are taken hostage aboard the boat.
-As part of a deal to release the surrendered Coast Guardsmen, the terrorists - Doctors Bruce Lyman and David McKeeson, political activist Frieda Barton, social worker Diane Silverman, and mentally unstable ex-convict Jim Seaver - ask to broadcast their demands to the U.S. Government over the RBS network.
-Dr. Lyman demands the triggers for all 968 nuclear devices in the area (Charleston Naval Shipyard and the Polaris Missile Facility, Atlantic (POMFLANT) at the nearby Naval Weapons Station being an important staging ground for U.S. nuclear submarines) delivered to them, intending to destroy them by dropping them in the Atlantic Ocean.
-Dr. Lyman states that failure to oblige to the demand or any deviation from the plan will result in the group detonating their own improvised nuclear device stowed aboard the ship.
+In Charleston, South Carolina, a skirmish is fought between Coast Guard personnel and a group of terrorists aboard a docked tugboat called Liberty May.
+Caught in the crossfire while reporting an unrelated story, RBS reporter Steve Levitt and his cameraman George Takashima are taken hostage aboard the boat.
+As part of a deal to release the surrendered Coast Guardsmen, the terrorists – Doctors Bruce Lyman and David McKeeson, political activist Frieda Barton, social worker Diane Silverman and mentally unstable ex-convict Jim Seaver – ask to broadcast their demands to the U.S. government over RBS.
+Lyman demands the triggers for all 968 nuclear weapons in the area delivered to them, intending to destroy them by dropping them in the Atlantic Ocean.
+Lyman states that failure to meet this demand or any deviation from the plan will result in the group detonating their own improvised nuclear device stowed aboard Liberty May.

 Subsequent investigations into Lyman and McKeeson reveal their backgrounds in nuclear weaponry and technology.
-Dr. Lyman himself was noted as being instrumental in the construction of the neutron bomb before he became a radical anti-nuclear demonstrator.
-Dr. McKeeson shows the terrorists' bomb to the reporters covering the story, explaining that not only is he the man who built it, but he has fitted several fail-safes and anti-tamper devices to the bomb, revealing that he is the only person who can disarm it.
-Tensions rise when a Coast Guardsmen injured in the initial firefight and not taken hostage dies and Lyman refuses to release Levitt and Takashima in order to maintain communication with RBS.
-Eventually, the Department of Defense agrees to the terrorists' demands and a van arrives outside the tugboat, supposedly carrying the nuclear triggers.
+Lyman himself was noted as being instrumental in the construction of the neutron bomb before he became a radical anti-nuclear demonstrator.
+McKeeson shows the terrorists' bomb to the reporters, explaining that not only is he the man who built it, but he has fitted the device with several fail-safes and anti-tamper devices, revealing that he is the only person who can disarm it.
+Tensions rise when a Coast Guardsman injured in the initial firefight dies.
+Lyman refuses to release Levitt and Takashima in order to maintain communication with RBS.
+Eventually, the Department of Defense agrees to the terrorists' demands and a van arrives outside Liberty May, supposedly carrying the nuclear triggers.